KSFoundation [October2024]

 • Plotting in WTools using [Analysis]->[MGD Sim]->[LoadCVs->Pulsegen->PlotPulse]

 • Running the PSD using [Analysis]->[MGD Sim]->[LoadCVs->Pulsegen->RunEntry], while also hammering on the [PlotPulse] button to force a screen refresh in the PlotPulse window.
 Sometimes the [LoadCVs] or [Pulsegen] button hangs, and when it does, press the [Refresh] button at the bottom of the [MGD Sim] window.
-But see also Plotting (HTML).
+But see also HowTo - Plotting (HTML).

 • Moving the sequence binaries (2 files) to the MR-scanner (mypsd and mypsd.psd.o).
 GE has its product PSDs in /usr/g/bin, so you must avoid overwriting these.
 A good practice is to put your own PSDs in /usr/g/research/<yourname>/ and make symolic links to them from /usr/g/bin, where the MR-scanner expects PSDs to reside: